webceyhan/ts-boilerplate/README.md

 ## Tests

-Run the tests with `npm run test` in watch mode without the need of separate compile steps.
+Run the tests with `npm run test` in without the need of separate compile steps.
+You can also use `npm run test:watch` to start in watch mode.

 > See also the [Jest documentation](https://jestjs.io/docs/getting-started).

-> The tests can be automatically run on GitHub Actions: [`.github/workflows/test-and-build.yml`](https://github.com/webceyhan/ts-boilerplate/blob/master/.github/workflows/test-and-build.yml)
+The tests can be automatically run on GitHub Actions: [`.github/workflows/test-and-build.yml`](https://github.com/webceyhan/ts-boilerplate/blob/master/.github/workflows/test-and-build.yml)

 ## Build

 Run `npm run build` to compile all sources from /src into /dist folder using Typescript Compiler.

-> Before each build, contents will be cleaned automatically.
-> But you can also manually clean /dist folder by running `npm run clean`.
+> Before each build, contents will be cleaned automatically But you can also manually clean /dist folder by running `npm run clean`.

 Compiled files can be later deployed to any server usin Github Actions.